 Include: Matches all events on any file in the VOL1:/abc directory.
 The events on files in subdirectories are not included.
-It will not match the directory "abc".

-'''

 VOL1:/abc/ ()

-'''

-Include: Matches all events on any file in the VOL1:/abc directory and any of its subdirectories.
-It will not match the directory "abc".
+Include: Matches all events on any file in the VOL1: /abc directory and any of its subdirectories.

-'''

 VOL1:/abc/ (OPEN CLOSE)

-'''

-Include: Matches only OPEN and CLOSE events on any file in the VOL1:/abc directory.
+Include: Matches only OPEN and CLOSE events on any file in the VOL1: /abc directory.
 The events on files in subdirectories are not included.

-'''

 VOL1:/abc/ ( !OPEN !CLOSE)

-'''